 Slugs, snails and other garden pests are a real annoyance for most gardeners.
 While some commercial pesticides can solve this problem, their long-term effects often do more harm than good.
 These commercial concoctions often destroy entire miniature ecosystems without regard for vital pollinators like honeybees and soil-aerators like earthworms.
 Caffeine is another reason why there are so many uses for coffee grounds in gardening.
 The caffeine in coffee grounds is a powerful deterrent for gastropods like snails and garden slugs, while being relatively benign to other insects and animals.
 Most cats hate coffee as well, which means you can use coffee grounds to keep Fluffy from using your camellia bed as a litter box.
-(If you're looking for creative ways to help train and improve of the quality of life of your cat, consider cat subscription boxes.)
 If deer are a problem in your area, the smell of coffee grounds can keep these big ruminants away as well.

 Directly adding coffee grounds to your garden soil